DistrictDataLabs/yellowbrick/docs/api/text/freqdist.rst

 ..
 NOTE:: The ``FreqDistVisualizer`` does not perform any normalization or vectorization, and it expects text that has already been count vectorized.

 We first instantiate a ``FreqDistVisualizer`` object, and then call ``fit()`` on that object with the count vectorized documents and the features (i.e. the words from the corpus), which computes the frequency distribution.
 The visualizer then plots a bar chart of the top 50 most frequent terms in the corpus, with the terms listed along the x-axis and frequency counts depicted at y-axis values.
-As with other Yellowbrick visualizers, when the user invokes ``poof()``, the finalized visualization is shown.
+As with other Yellowbrick visualizers, when the user invokes ``show()``, the finalized visualization is shown.
 Note that in this plot and in the subsequent one, we can orient our plot vertically by passing in ``orient='v'`` on instantiation (the plot will orient horizontally by default):

 .. plot::
     :context: close-figs